 - The control center of BasicMaker is the script editor, for you to create and edit SoftMaker Basic scripts.
-For information on how to operate the editor, refer to the chapter "Using the script editor". - Integrated into the editor is an interpreter for the programming language SoftMaker Basic.
+For information on how to operate the editor, refer to the chapter Using the script editor. - Integrated into the editor is an interpreter for the programming language SoftMaker Basic.
 This interpreter is responsible for the execution of the scripts.
-SoftMaker Basic scripts cannot be compiled to executable programs, but have to be started from the script editor.

-Additionally, you can execute a script from inside TextMaker or PlanMaker.
-When they are running, click on the menu entry Tools > Run Script and choose the desired script.
-BasicMaker will then run the script.

-Further information about running scripts can be found in the section "Starting scripts".

-- Beyond that, a Debugger for testing scripts is integrated in the script editor, so that you can process a script step by step and inspect variables.
+SoftMaker Basic scripts cannot be compiled to executable programs, but have to be started from the script editor. - You can also execute a script from inside TextMaker or PlanMaker.
+When they are running, choose the menu command Tools > Run Script and select the script to run.
+BasicMaker will then execute the script. - Further information about running scripts can be found in the section Starting scripts. - Beyond that, a Debugger for testing scripts is integrated in the script editor, so that you can process a script step by step and inspect variables.
 This helps to find errors.
-You can find more information about this in "Debugging scripts". - Finally, BasicMaker contains a graphical dialog editor.
+You can find more information about this in Debugging scripts. - Finally, BasicMaker contains a graphical dialog editor.
 You can use it to create dialog boxes which allow users to interact with your scripts.
-More information about this can be found in "Using the dialog editor".
+More information about this can be found in Using the dialog editor.